Skip to content

 };

-Both transports expose: connect(), write(data), query(command), close(), and connected (getter).
-The serial transport also supports writeRaw(data) for raw bytes and an onData callback for streaming protocols.
+Transports expose: connect(), write(data), query(command), close(), and connected (getter).
+Serial transports also support writeRaw(data) for raw bytes and an onData callback for streaming protocols.

 Note: Transport imports in connector configs are validated against an allowlist — only createSerialTransport and createTcpTransport are permitted.